jgraulle/robot-tp/tp1/robot-embedded-TP1.md

 Step 3.2
 --------
 - Open the main.cpp and updated period directly in C++ source
-- Create new project on the Epita gitlab.
+- Create new personnal private project `ssie-robot-embedded` on the Epita gitlab.
+- Add your two-person team and "jeremie.graulle" as "maintainer"
+- Clone or add remote this project in local
+- Do not commit generated files.
+Create a .gitignore file and add:
+   - build/
+   - sdkconfig
+   - sdkconfig.old
+   - .vscode
+   - managed_components
+   - dependencies.lock
-- Commit source file of this project in tp1 branch, warning: Do not commit generated files (update .gitignore file).
+- Commit all sources files of this project in main branch.

 4. Add new hardware component for ADC
 =====================================